 - Cleaning the nail and trimming it short

 - Applying the white iodine on top of the nail and underneath it; however, avoid get it on the actual nail bed

 The treatment should be done before bed for seven nights.
 It is important to avoid using hydrogen peroxide on nails that have been treated using iodine; otherwise the nail will turn yellow.
 Additionally, iodine can dry the cuticles and the skin surrounding the nails.
 It is a good idea to use a cuticle oil to keep the area moisturized while treating the infected nail.

 This is debatable.
 White iodine faces the same challenges as any other topical medication for nail fungus; it must get past the nail plate to destroy the fungus underneath.
 Allegedly, iodine molecules are small enough to penetrate the nail plate and that’s why it works for some people to clear their fungal infections.
 However, it doesn’t work for everyone.
 There are just as many people who say white iodine did nothing to cure their fungal infection as those who say it did.

 Whether it works or not, there are precautions that must be taken when using iodine.
 Improper use of this substance can lead to weaker nails that only feed the infection.
 More importantly, it can cause serious health complications in people with thyroid problems.
 For that reason, it is a good idea to consult with a qualified medical professional about how using iodine will affect your health prior to using treating nail fungus with it.

 The best treatment, of course, is one that eradicates the infection without causing unpleasant or dangerous side effects.
-We looked at a number of nail fungus home remedies and have found only a few that actually work and that we were willing to recommend.
+We documented at a number of medical options and home remedies and have found only a few that actually work and that we were willing to recommend.
 Go to the homepage to read neutral and comprehensive reviews of the top fungal remedies on the market.